Unknown Person at The Louvre, Paris

 cults3d

-The person depicted in this dignified, moving portrait of an old Roman dignitary, previously identified as the consul Aulus Postumius Albinus, is now considered to be unknown.
-The sensitive, naturalistic style of the sculpture reveals the dominant influence of Hellenism in Rome at the time.
-The age of the old man depicted in this very fine portrait is rendered in a striking manner.
-The artist is pitless in the use he makes of his chisels to set down all the marks of age: sagging flesh, lips closing over a toothless mouth, wrinkled face, folds of the neck.
-Nevertheless, the expressive character of the face, with the head turned sharply to the right and the mouth on the point, it seems, of speaking, breathes life into a figure the pride and vivacity of which inspire respect rather than pity.
-The large number of surviving replicas of this work have prompted some commentators to see in it a portrait of a famous man.
-Comparison with heads on coins has led to the names of Mark Antony - Julius Caesar's rival - or the consul Aulus Postumius Albinus being put forward.
-Neither proposition is truly satisfactory, and it is safer to leave the portrait shrouded in anonymity.
-It is just possible that it is an effigy of a member of the Roman aristocracy.
-Only the nobility enjoyed the privilege of being able to have their portraits made and of possessing effigies of their ancestors.
-The Roman portrait in the second century BC inherited the verist tradition of ancient Italian art but, at the time of the Roman conquests in the Mediterranean, acquired a Hellenistic coloring.
-As Rome gained control of the Hellenistic world, Greek works were brought back by the victorious generals, and artists left the conquered kingdoms for Rome, the new capital of the Mediterranean world.
-The phenomenon can be seen in this portrait.
-The pitiless realism of the toothless mouth and the sagging flesh of the neck is characteristic of the portraits of the republican period and brings to mind the custom of making death masks out of wax.
-The brutal realism is sublimated, however, by the movement of the head, the mobility of the flesh, and the expressiveness of the face, which owe much to the pathos of the Pergamon school.
-The artist has invested this face ravaged by time with a passion that links it to the tradition of Hellenistic portraiture, endowing this mortal figure with the bearing of a monarch.
+The dignified and moving portrait of an elderly Roman statesman previously believed to be consul Aulus Postumius Albinus is now considered unknown.
+The naturalistic style of the sculpture reveals the dominant influence of Hellenism in Rome at that time.
+Aging of the old man depicted in this fine portrait is skillfully rendered.
+The artist uses chisels to set down all the marks of age, including sagging flesh, lips closing over a toothless mouth, wrinkled face and folds of the neck.
+Despite these signs of aging, the expressive character of the face, with the head turned sharply to the right and the mouth on the point of speaking, breathes life into a figure whose pride and vivacity inspire respect rather than pity.
+The large number of surviving replicas of this work has led some commentators to suggest that it is a portrait of a famous man.
+Comparison with heads on coins has suggested names such as Mark Antony or consul Aulus Postumius Albinus, but neither proposition is satisfactory.
+It is safer to leave the portrait anonymous.
+It is possible that it is an effigy of a Roman aristocrat, who alone enjoyed the privilege of having portraits made and possessing images of their ancestors.
+Roman portraits in the second century BC inherited the realistic tradition of ancient Italian art but acquired a Hellenistic coloring with the Roman conquests in the Mediterranean.
+As Rome gained control of the Hellenistic world, Greek works were brought back by victorious generals, and artists left conquered kingdoms for Rome, the new capital of the Mediterranean world.
+This phenomenon can be seen in this portrait.
+The pitiless realism of the toothless mouth and sagging flesh is characteristic of republican period portraits and brings to mind the custom of making death masks out of wax.
+However, the artist sublimates this brutality with movement of the head, mobility of the flesh and expressiveness of the face, which owe much to the pathos of the Pergamon school.
+The artist has invested this time-worn face with a passion that links it to Hellenistic portraiture, endowing this mortal figure with the bearing of a monarch.

 Download Model from cults3d